Pagasis/VaultDB/README.md

 # VaultDB

+A password manager is a computer program that allows users to store, generate, and manage their passwords for local applications and online services.

-VaultDB is your personal offline password manager.
+VaultDB is your personal local CLI password manager.

+The program uses **Cryptograghy module** for encryption and decryption of passwords to store.
+**MySQL** to store login details of different sites and apps.
+Also **Pyperclip mudule** to copy passwords to clipboard by which you wont need to type, and just paste.

 [![CodeFactor](https://www.codefactor.io/repository/github/pagasis/vaultdb/badge)](https://www.codefactor.io/repository/github/pagasis/vaultdb)
 ![Lines of code](https://img.shields.io/tokei/lines/github/pagasis/VaultDB?color=Green)